The heartbreak of Christine Blasey Ford's nod to Marie Yovanovitch

 That tweet, which disparaged Yovanovitch’s much-respected diplomatic career in the midst of her damning assessment of the Trump administration’s conduct of foreign policy, was stunning, but hardly surprising for a man who has lashed out at nearly all of the witnesses in his impeachment inquiry.
 Yet he seemed to reserve special personal animus for the only woman who has so far appeared.

 Trump’s attacks, as Yovanovitch so powerfully testified on Friday, can result in deeply personal consequences.
 “The color drained from my face,” she said when describing what she had felt upon learning that the president had called her “bad news” on his phone call with Ukrainian President Volodymyr Zelensky.
 “I think I even had a physical reaction.”
-In another moment, she declined the opportunity detail the toll such slander has had on her family.
+In another moment, she declined the opportunity to detail the toll such slander has had on her family.
 “I really do not want to get into that, but thank you,” she said, controlling what appeared to be strong emotions.

-For Christine Blasey Ford, Yovanovitch’s strong and careful testimony reminded her of her own experience, when nearly one year ago she came forward with sexual assault allegations against now-Supreme Court Justice Brett Kavanaugh.
+For Christine Blasey Ford, Yovanovitch’s careful testimony reminded her of her own experience, when nearly one year ago she came forward with sexual assault allegations against now-Supreme Court Justice Brett Kavanaugh.

 Ford, who made a rare public appearance on Sunday to accept the Rodger Baldwin Courage Award from the American Civil Liberties Union, told the crowd, “Ambassador Yovanovitch, all of the men and women who bravely come forward, they’ve come forward to tell the truth, and to help our country.
 They might also be vilified and they need to hear our voices of support also.”